CircuitSetup/Remote/README.md

 ##### &#9654; Display TCD speed when off

 When this is checked, the Remote (when fake-powered off) shows whatever the TCD displays on its speedo.
 For instance, if your TCD is in a car along with a GPS-equipped speedo, the Remote can show the GPS speed.
 In a home setup with a Rotary Encoder for speed, the Remote will show the speed displayed on the TCD's speedo.

+##### &#9654; Use Power LED

+If unchecked, the power LED stays dark, which is the default.
+If checked, the power LED lights up on either real power or fake power, as per the **_Power LED/meter on fake power_** option, see below.

+##### &#9654; Use Battery Level Meter

+If unchecked, the level meter stays at zero, which is the default.
+If checked, the level meter shows a fictious battery level of around 75% on either real power or fake power, as per the **_Power LED/meter on fake power_** option, see below.
+Please note that the meter does not show actual battery level.

+##### &#9654; Power LED/meter on fake power

+If unchecked, the power LED and the battery level meter come to life on real power.
+If checked, they react to fake power.

 #### Home Assistant / MQTT settings